TheOddlySeagull/Trin-Pack-Creator/Trin Online Configurator/README.md

 ---

 ### 2. `layer_generator.py`
 Processes vehicle texture images to generate individual layers for different parts of the vehicle, such as paint, interior, and accents.
 Supports predefined color mappings for layer extraction.
+This will simply generate the layers for your vehicle to be usable on the online configurator.

 #### Features
 - Extracts layers based on predefined color mappings.